Skip to main content

 • No-code configuration: Quick Steps are set up through a guided dialog; administrators and site owners can configure actions without writing expressions, JSON, or flow logic for the most common scenarios

-• Respects existing permissions: Quick Step actions honor list, library, and target-site permissions; users only see and run actions they’re entitled to perform
+• Respects existing permissions: Quick Step actions honor list, library, and target-site permissions; users only see and run actions they are entitled to perform

 • Consistent across lists and libraries: the same set of action types is available on both SharePoint lists and document libraries, giving site owners a single mental model for surfacing automation across content types